Revolution 9: Structure and content

 "Revolution 9" is a sound collage, which has been described as piece of experimental, avant-garde, musique concrète, surrealist, and psychedelic music.
 The piece begins with a slow piano theme in the key of B minor and the voice of an EMI engineer repeating the words "number nine", quickly panning across the stereo channels.
 Both the piano theme and the "number nine" loop recur many times during the piece, serving as a motif.
 Lennon later said of the track and its production:

 Much of the track consists of tape loops that are faded in and out, several of which are sampled from performances of classical music.
 Works that have been specifically identified include the Vaughan Williams motet O Clap Your Hands, the final chord from Sibelius' Symphony No. 7, and the reversed finale of Schumann's Symphonic Studies.
-Other loops include violins from "A Day in the Life", and George Martin saying "Geoff, put the red light on".
+Other loops include violins from "A Day in the Life" and sped up loops from Tomorrow Never Knows.
 Part of the Arabic song "Awal Hamsa" by Farid al-Atrash is included shortly after the 7-minute mark.
-There are also loops of unidentified operatic performances, backwards mellotron, violins and sound effects, an oboe/French horn duet, a reversed electric guitar in the key of E major, loud cymbals and a reversed string quartet in the key of E-flat major.
+There are also loops of unidentified operatic performances, backwards mellotron, violins and sound effects, a reversed, noisy, and often very warped oboe/cello duet with orchestral clatter as background noise, a reversed electric guitar in the key of E major, loud cymbals, and a reversed string quartet in the key of E-flat major.

+One notable loop, rumored to be from the unreleased track Carnival of Light, starts appearing at about the 2-and-a-half-minute mark and is heavily concentrated with a cacophony of noises, providing a chaotic texture to the track.
+The loop's background noise is hard to describe and features what sounds like loud industrial noise, chair creaking, and a discordant double bass.
+The loop begins with a barely discernible and heavily reverberated George Martin shouting "Geoff, could you put the red light on?", followed by distorted amplifier feedback, then a short "Swami" solo clarinet rendition of The Streets of Cairo, ending with Martin shushing loudly before the loop repeats.

-Portions of the unused coda of "Revolution 1" can be heard briefly several times during the track, particularly Lennon's screams of "right" and "all right", with a longer portion near the end featuring Ono's discourse about becoming naked.
-Segments of random prose read by Lennon and Harrison are heard prominently throughout, along with numerous sound effects such as laughter, a cooing baby, crowd noise, breaking glass, car horns, crackling fire and gunfire.
-Some of the sounds were taken from an Elektra Records album of stock sound effects.
+Portions of the unused coda of "Revolution 1 (Take 18)" can be heard briefly several times during the track, particularly Lennon's screams of "right" and "all right", with a longer portion near the end featuring Ono's discourse about becoming naked.
+Segments of random prose read by Lennon and Harrison are heard prominently throughout, along with numerous sound effects such as women's laughter, a cooing baby, crowd noise, playing schoolchildren, breaking glass, car horns, crackling fire and gunfire.
+Some of the sounds were taken from the Elektra Records "Authentic Sound Effects" series of stock sound effects.
 The piece ends with a recording of American football chants ("Hold that line!
 Block that kick!").
 In all, the final mix includes at least 45 different sound sources.